Tver Governorate

-The area of the governorate is currently split between Tver and Moscow Oblasts.
-Minor parts of Tver Governorate also currently belong to Yaroslavl and Novgorod Oblasts.
+The area of the governorate is currently split between the Tver and Moscow oblasts.
+Minor parts of Tver Governorate also currently belong to the Yaroslavl and Novgorod oblasts.

 History

 In the 18th century, the areas which were later occupied by Tver Governorate were split between Moscow and Novgorod Governorates.
 On 25 November 1775 Tver Viceroyalty was established with the administrative center in Tver.
 On 12 December 1796 the viceroyalty was transformed into Tver Governorate.